 🧈 Instructions

-Note: This is where I went wrong.
+Note: This is where I made a mistake.
 I neglected to separate the butter from the buttermilk the first time I tried this and just kept the food processor going for a solid ten minutes.
 It made it much harder to strain the buttermilk as it had reincorporated back into the butter.

 💡 Recipe Tips